JustSift/ReSift/docs/tutorial/resift-rentals.md

 export default dataService;
 ```

-Note that if you’re using a real backend instead of an HTTP proxy, then you don’t need to add in the two lines we just added.
+Note that if you’re using a real backend instead of an HTTP proxy, you don’t need to add in the two lines we just added.
 And you might need to add token or authorization, which would be added in `getHeaders`, you can refer to [this page](../introduction/installation) for more information.

 #### Wrap the App in `ResiftProvider`

 **Everything** in the app that needs to use ReSift needs to be wrapped in a ReSift provider.
-Since our whole app will be using ReSift, it'll be best to add the `ResiftProvider` in our index file.
+Since our whole app will be using ReSift, it’ll be best to add the `ResiftProvider` in our index file.
-Let's go into the `index.js` file and import the ReSift modules we need:
+Let’s open `index.js` and import the ReSift modules we need:

 ```js
 // index.js